tangbaminhdang1709-blip/hpa_gastric_hpylori/README.md

 # hpa_gastric_hpylori
-Analysis of protein expression differences in stomach tissue between healthy and H. pylori (which is the common cause of stomachache)conditions, using Human Protein Atlas data
-# hpa_gastric_hpylori

-Gastric protein expression in healthy stomach tissue vs. *H. pylori* infection — 8 genes, 2 conditions, built from Human Protein Atlas data.
+Gastric protein expression in healthy stomach tissue vs. *H. pylori* infection — 8 genes, 2 conditions, built from Human Protein Atlas data. *H. pylori* is the most common cause of chronic gastritis and stomach ulcers.

 > ⚠️ **Read this before using the numbers.**
 > Only the **Healthy** column is measured data (HPA consensus stomach nTPM, pulled live from